tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * ☝️ Who has completed their resume and already submitted it to a Career Material Advisor on BootcampSpot?

-  * 🙋 If students have not created a resume, they should follow the instructor-led lesson plan from Section 16.2
+  * 🙋 If students have not created a resume, they should follow the instructor-led lesson plan from Section 16.2.

   * 🙋 If students have created a resume, but not yet submitted it to a Career Material Advisor, they should submit it online and then skip to the **BONUS** activity at the end of the lesson plan.

   * 🙋 If students have created a resume and already submitted it, they should skip to the **BONUS** activity.

-#### 16.2 Students Do: Identify Resume Type (5 min)
+#### 16.2 Student Do: Identify Resume Type (5 min)

 * Let students know we realize not everybody in the class has the same objectives or background.
 There is a variety of experience that can fall into the following categories: